Resident Assistants (Spring 2023)

 - Speak with current RAs to learn about their experiences.

-- Set up a time to meet your Hall Director and/or Associate Director.
+- Set up a time to meet your Residence Hall Coordinator and/or Community Director.
 They can share their experiences with you and encourage you to find ways to get involved in your residence hall and the Barnard community.

 - Have conversations with family, friends, and past supervisors about your strengths & weaknesses.
 This will help you have a better understanding of your abilities.